wargio/Twitch-Streamer-Linux/README.md

         SUPPRESS_OUTPUT    "false" or "true"        Change this to 'true' if you want to hide your STREAM_KEY, for security purpose.
 This will not affect the ALWAYS_FULLSCREEN option.
 ALWAYS_FULLSCREEN will always disable the output.
         AUDIO_RATE         "44100"                  Twitch Audio Rate.
 Twitch itself, says must be 2 channels with 44100 as rate; so DO NOT CHANGE IT!
+        FILE_VIDEO         "My_stream.flv"          File name to redirect the stream if there's the -save arg (go to the How To to see how it works)

 * Open the game that you want to stream and set window mode.
 * Open a terminal, browse to the twitch script directory and run the script